Programs and events

 The WSU Student Center Ballroom

-Join us for coffee and engaging conversations with leaders from Wayne State University!
-This is a unique opportunity to take part in intimate small-group table discussions focusing on topics tailored to empower both your personal and professional life.
+Join us for coffee and engaging conversations with leaders from Wayne State University.
+This is a unique opportunity to take part in intimate small-group table discussions focusing on topics tailored to encourage positivity and empower individuals personally and professionally.

 Power of Affirmations